At least 3 dead after tubers go over dam

-ROCKINGHAM, N.C. — The search for two missing tubers along the Dan River in Eden continues Friday morning.
-Rockingham County emergency officials are searching the area with two boats and a helicopter.
+ROCKINGHAM, N.C. — The search continues for two missing tubers along the Dan River in Eden Friday afternoon.

 Three people died and four others were rescued after a group of nine tubers went over a dam on the Dan River in Eden Wednesday.
-Two tubers are still missing.
+Boats and helicopters are searching the area Friday for the two remaining tubers.
+Officials said they will search all day until it isn't safe to do so.

-Cates said nine people went into the river upstream from a Duke Energy dam just before dark Wednesday night.
+Cates said nine people went into the river upstream from a Duke Energy dam just before dark Wednesday night - near the boat landing at Hamilton Street.
 He said everyone was floating on their own inner tubes when they went over the dam.

-In an update Friday morning, Cates said there is signage on the river that warns about the dam downstream.
+Officials said there is overhead signage along the river that warns tubers about the dam downstream.

 "People usually get out before the dam," Cates said.